 Once in Uganda, Family Humanitarian will arrange to pick up participants at the airport and arrange all other transportation needs during the expedition.

-If you travel in the country on your own before or after the expedition you may will coordinate transportation (as well as to and from the airport) to meet your needs.
+If you travel in the country on your own before or after the expedition you will coordinate transportation (including airport transfers) to meet your needs.

 LODGING & SLEEPING ARRANGEMENTS